damilolaedwards/solidity-qa/README.md

 # Audit Assistant

-**Audit Assistant** is a powerful, lightweight command-line tool designed to streamline the process of conducting and managing security audits.
-It helps security professionals and developers identify vulnerabilities, manage audit findings, and generate comprehensive audit reports.
-With customizable templates and the ability to initialize new audit projects, this tool is ideal for conducting thorough audits on both local and on-chain contracts.
+**Audit Assistant** is a lightweight conversational AI code review tool designed to streamline the process of conducting and managing security audits.
+It helps security professionals interact with a codebase and identify vulnerabilities as well as generate comprehensive issue reports.
+With customizable configuration, it supports the use of both supports chatGPT and Claude APIs

 ## Features

-- **Project Initialization:** Quickly generate and set up audit project configurations with customizable parameters.
+- **Web based UI:** Intuitive chat UI for seamless conversational flows with the codebase.
-- **Audit Report Generation:** Automatically generate reports based on parsed contract data for different audit types.
+- **Context Switch:** Seamlessly switch context between chatGPT and Claude within the same conversation flow.
-- **Manage Findings:** Track vulnerabilities and manage audit recommendations.
+- **Audit Report Generation:** Generate issue report based of predefined template.
 - **On-Chain Support:** Supports auditing on-chain contracts via Etherscan.

 ## Prerequisites

-Before downloading medusa, you will need to have `crytic-compile` and `slither` installed.
+Before downloading crytic-assistant, you will need to have `crytic-compile` and `slither` installed.

 - Installation instructions for `crytic-compile` can be found [here](https://github.com/crytic/crytic-compile).
 - Installation instructions for `slither` can be found [here](https://github.com/crytic/slither).